CDLUC3/docker-tutorial/session1/run.mysql.md

 ## Run a different version of mysql
 [Available MySql Tags on GitHub](https://hub.docker.com/_/mysql?tab=tags&page=1&ordering=last_updated)

+Start MySql 5.7 using a tagged version of the MySql Image
 ```
 docker run --rm --name mydb -e MYSQL_ROOT_PASSWORD=password -d mysql:5.7
 ```

+Display the version of the server that is running
 ```
 docker exec -it mydb mysql --version
 ```